A flood prevention system is vital for the following reasons:

 Natural causes of a flood.

-- River flooding: rivers can burst their banks after heavy rainfall leading to one of the most widespread types of flooding.
+- Rivers can flood their banks after heavy rainfall leading to one of the most common types of flooding.

 - Coastal flooding: storms and climate changes that cause rising sea-levels cause this type of flooding.